Thank you for making a difference. Since the opening of our

 support our food programme and sponsored teachers.
 We are thrilled to have the ongoing support of Busch Systems!

-Busch Systems made a HUGE donation, enabling us to: support 3 brothers, paint the inside and outside of the
+Busch Systems made a donation of $11,932, enabling us to: support 3 brothers, paint the inside and outside of the

 JHS and Administration buildings, build 18 cabinets for the teachers, get health insurance for the remainder of the students